I live on Kibbutz Nir-Oz in the Western Negev in Israel. I teach at Nofei Habsor Regional High School and have been for the past 24 years.

 My interests are ADHD and teaching kids to work with it.
-I write poetry (specifically haiku) as an expression of all that I absorb.
+I write haiku as an expression of all that I absorb.
 I believe that using the arts as a tool for focusing our students is a better tool for life than simply advocating medications and leaving it at that.

-Since I work in Otef Azza (the area east of the Gaza strip, filled with kibbutzim), I have been loathe to write honestly about what I’m experiencing.
-This is mostly due to the fact that if I speak of qassams or other fire aimed our way, I cause my family in the U.S. and Canada to worry, for no reason, for worry does nothing but eat up the worrier.
+Since I work in the Western Negev,(an area east of the Gaza strip, filled with kibbutzim), I have been loathe to write honestly about what I’m experiencing.
+This is mostly due to the fact that if I speak of rockets or mortars or other forms of weaponry aimed our way, I cause my family in the U.S. and Canada to worry.
+And worry does nothing but eat up the worrier.
 However, since speaking to students here and a little further north in the city of Sderot and the Sha’ar HaNegev area, I know that speaking about what’s going on is the only way to honestly share our predicament.

 Expression is the best way to personally cope with trauma and anxiety.